peterruler/linreg-pytorch/README.md

 http://localhost:5000
 ```

-# Deploying the Application on Render.com
+# Deploying the Application to Render.com

 1. Fork this repository on GitHub.
 2. Connect the GitHub repository to Render.com (sign in with your GitHub account).